UniversalDependencies/docs/workgroups/mwe.md

 Following the definition, `compound` should be used for &quot;any kind of X0 compounding&quot; (which seems quite circular and cryptic) and lists a few examples: noun-noun compounds, verb-particles, serial verbs and, strangely enough, light-verb constructions in Persian and Japanese.

-The definition of `flat` states that it should be used for &quot;exocentric (headless) semi-`fixed` MWEs&quot;, while it is not clear what &quot;semi-`fixed`&quot; means.
+The definition of `flat` states that it should be used for &quot;exocentric (headless) semi-fixed MWEs&quot;, while it is not clear what &quot;semi-fixed&quot; means.
 It is used for many constructions where it seems straightforward to determine a head, such as &quot;President Obama&quot;, where Obama can be used alone instead of the whole construction, but not President.
 President Obama went to Paris.
 Obama went to Paris. \*President went to Paris.

 All syntactically regular constructions should receive a normal compositional analysis.
 Their idiomatic status can be annotated on a different level of (semantic) annotation.
 This includes semantically compositional (_the dog slept_), semi-compositional (_[wide] awake, [heavy] smoker, rain [cats and dogs]_), and semantically non-compositional constructions (_kick the bucket, green card, cats and dogs, in the light (of), Fr. pomme de terre &#39;potato&#39;_).
 See the article Kahane, Courtin, Gerdes &quot;[Multi-word annotation in syntactic treebanks](http://www.anthology.aclweb.org/W/W17/W17-7622.pdf)&quot;, TLT 2018 for a detailed definition of the terms.